MicrosoftDocs/azure-docs/articles/container-service/container-service-kubernetes-windows-walkthrough.md

 > [!IMPORTANT]
 > By default, this command installs the `kubectl` binary to `/usr/local/bin/kubectl` on a Linux or macOS system, or `C:\Program Files (x86)\kubectl.exe` on Windows.
 If you don't have permissions to install in that location, the installation fails.
 To specify a different installation path, use the `--install-location` parameter.
 >
-> After `kubectl` is installed, ensure that its directory in your system path, or add it to the path.
+> After `kubectl` is installed, ensure that its directory is in your system path, or add it to the path.

 Then, run the following command to download the master Kubernetes cluster configuration to the local `~/.kube/config` file: